 I've got to be a little suspicious of a plaything that never seemed to appear in any toy store in my neighborhood.
 Presto Magix kits showed up in card stores, hospital gift boutiques, and where I grew up; the butcher shop.
 Instead of theorizing about some cruel arts & crafts cartel, let's examine the friction based world of Presto Magix.

-you probably remember dry transfer decals.
+If you're a model builder, or perhaps worked in the publishing world P.M. (pre-Macintosh), you probably remember dry transfer decals.
 These thin decals don't require water or solvents.
 You simply position the carrier sheet, rub down on the decal with a pencil which transfers the decal to your model or rock zine headline.
 Each Presto Magix kit includes a sheet of full color character decals, and a cardstock backdrop to use as a canvas to create your own fantasy scenes.

 Presto Magix licensed all manner of movie characters, cartoon personalities, sports teams, etc. so that you and your trusty pencil can create custom cartoon panoramas without really knowing how to draw.
 The best part is that once finished, there are usually plenty of transfers left over that you can use to populate your notebooks and folders.
 The decals are fragile, so even a tough-as-nails squad of Star Wars stormtroopers can be beheaded with one careless swipe of an eraser.